codingMustache/codingMustache/README.md

 ## Joke of the Day

-A Skeleton walked into a bar he said I need a beer and a mop
+What do you call two guys hanging out by your window?
+Kurt & Rod.

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Compressed Data Network
+ 1. Injection
- 2. Content Delivery Network
+ 2. Insecure Direct Object References
- 3. Computational Data Network
+ 3. Cross-Site Scripting
- 4. Content Distribution Network
+ 4. Broken Authentication

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  Injection
 </details>